Bo-Lennart/dinder/docs/README.md

 ![IMAGE ALT TEXT HERE](/docs/screenshots/nav_bar.png)

 * On the top of the page a navigation bar is displayed.
 The companys' logo is on the left hand side providing a link to the home page.
-* On the mid-right hand side, there are two links: "About" and "Find a Match" which will navigate to these pages.
+* On the mid-right hand side, there are three links: "Hom", "About" and "Find a Match" which will navigate to these pages.
 * The font style and colour of the logo is chosen to present a playful feel that pops against the white background.
 * The navigation font is descreet and clean to add contrast to the playfulness and clearly show the user how to navigation through the webpage.